Rakhyvel/Orng_old/documentation.md

     2, 3, 4 => std.system.println("x was 2, 3, or 4")
 }
 ```
-Case expressions can have `else` mappings, which are only ran if none of the mapping arguments matched.
-Else mappings can be place in any order.
+Case expressions can have *one* `else` mapping, which is only ran if none of the mapping arguments matched.
+Else mappings can be placed in any order.
 ```
 x:Char = 'a'
 case x {